cardboard-iguana/cardboard-iguana.com/log/2021-09-26-tryhackme-pre-security-supplements.md

 ### Basic Terminology

-TTP stands for “Tactics, Techniques, and Procedures”, where:
+TTP stands for "Tactics, Techniques, and Procedures", where:

-* “Tactics” are goals.
+* "Tactics" are goals.
-* “Techniques” are the methods used by the adversary to achieve its goals.
+* "Techniques" are the methods used by the adversary to achieve its goals.
-* “Procedure” is the actual nitty-gritty of how a technique is executed.
+* "Procedure" is the actual nitty-gritty of how a technique is executed.

-So, something like “obtain access to a domain controller, using exploit X, delivered via a malicious attachment.”
+So, something like "obtain access to a domain controller, using exploit X, delivered via a malicious attachment."

-(I mostly say all of this to remind myself that these terms are being used in a slightly different fashion than my current workplace, which would probably use “goals, tactics, techniques” to represent the same steps.)
+(I mostly say all of this to remind myself that these terms are being used in a slightly different fashion than my current workplace, which would probably use "goals, tactics, techniques" to represent the same steps.)

 ### ATT&CK Framework

-”ATT&CK” stands for “Adversarial Tactics, Techniques, and Common Knowledge”.
+"ATT&CK" stands for "Adversarial Tactics, Techniques, and Common Knowledge".

 * [MITRE ATT&CK](https://attack.mitre.org)

 ### CAR Knowledge Base

-”CAR” stands for “Cyber Analytics Repository”.
+"CAR" stands for "Cyber Analytics Repository".

 The ATT&CK Navigator tool highlights analytics currently available in CAR using blue.